-2. (25%) Using time series data for a country of you choice (other than the United States), produce a chart similar to the one plotted on the previous page.
-The chart should compare the evolution of the 'real' wage rate to the evolution of 'real' capital gains from investing in the stock market.
-Note that capital gains/losses denote the increase or decrease of the market index between successive years (in the computation, you can use either the stock price index or the stock market total return index).
-The chart should also calculate the 'differential' ratio between the gains from investing in the stock market on the one hand, and the wage rate on the other.
-What conclusions can you draw from your computations? (up to 400 words).
+- 1. (25%) The top part of the figure in the previous page compares two U.S. time series, each expressed as a 10-year moving average.
+One is a 'flow' series: the 'real' hourly wage rate in manufacturing.
+The other is a 'stock' series, also expressed in 'real' terms: the total return index (including reinvested dividends) of the S&P500 group of companies.
+The bottom part of the figure computes a 'differential' index: the ratio between the nominal total return index and the nominal wage rate (also expressed as a 10-year moving average.
+Answer the following questions (up to 500 words): - a.
+Explain the difference between 'stock' and 'flow' data. - b.
+Explain the difference between nominal and 'real' measures. - c.
+Explain the meaning of a differential index and how it differs from 'real' measures. - d.
+What conclusions can you draw from the data in the figure? - 2.
+(25%) Using time series data for a country of you choice (other than the United States), produce a chart similar to the one plotted on the previous page.
+The chart should compare the evolution of the 'real' wage rate to the evolution of the 'real' total return from investing in the stock market.
+The chart should also calculate the 'differential' ratio between the total return index of the stock market and the wage rate.
+What conclusions can you draw from your computations? (up to 400 words). - 3.
 (25%) Assess the following claim for a country of your choice: 'The rise of neoliberalism since the early 1980s has made [country X] more unstable.'
 Your answer should be based on the historical evolution of the following three variables, each plotted on a separate chart.
-Go back with the data as far as you can, so as to make the comparisons historically meaningful (up to 400 words).
+Go back with the data as far as you can, so as to make the comparisons historically meaningful (up to 400 words). - a.

-- a.
 The annual rate of growth of GDP, using quarterly data.
 This index should show the per cent rate of change of 'real' GDP, measured between the same quarters in successive years (e.g. Q1 1998 relative to Q1 1997). - b.
 The annual rate of growth of the country's stock market index, expressed in 'real' terms, and using monthly data.
 This index should show the per cent rate of change of the 'real' stock market index, measured between the same months in successive years (e.g., Jan 1998 relative to Jan 1997). - c.
 The annual rate of change of the country's exchange rate relative to the \$US, using monthly data.
-This index should show the rate of change of the exchange rate, measured between the same months in successive years (e.g., Dec 2005 relative to Dec 2004). - 3.
+This index should show the rate of change of the exchange rate, measured between the same months in successive years (e.g., Dec 2005 relative to Dec 2004). - 4.
 (25%).
 For a corporation of your choice, obtain the following annual time-series data for at least 10 years: (a) net profit after taxes, and (b) sales revenues.
 Compute the time series for the corporation's markup (the ratio of net profit to sales revenues).
 Plot all three series on the same chart (profit and sales on the left axis, the markup on the right axis).
 Document the exact sources of your data, including variable names when appropriate (try to quantify your answer by assessing the relative deviations of each variable).
 What is the main cause for the change in profit changes in sales or changes in the markup?
 What conclusion can you draw from this answer? (up to 400 words).